Alg-guy/Bin-packing/README.md

 You can call it bin packing, knapsacking, cutting stock,

-I have created 3D & 2D bin packing algorithms for many of my clients as a faster and more precise alternative with many features to many of the available solutions as Fastcam's fastcut and sketchcut.
+I have created 3D & 2D bin packing algorithms for many of my clients as a faster and more precise alternative with many features to many of the available solutions as Fastcam fastcut and sketchcut.

 My algorithm proposes a new method to solving the famous problem.